 Construction works will be carried out under traffic control.
 Light construction vehicles will access from Barker street into Hospital road.
 Vehicles will be sporadic for this type of trench and conduit installation works.
 Vehicle movements are indicated in the time motion chart below.
 Access to the Loading dock and Carpark will be maintained during this work.
 Some weekend closures of the loading dock will be required to facilitate trench and conduit works within the loading dock area.
 Fleet and SCHN parking is not proposed to be disturbed during these works.

-Figure 6 - High voltage install - stage 1 of 6
+Figure 6 - High voltage install - stage 1 of 4

-3.3.2 Stage 2 of 6 - Services diversion South side:
+3.3.2 Stage 2 of 4 - South side: Services, piling and road construction